nesanter/recipes/md/baked-polenta.md

     occasionally.

  3. Stir in butter then parmesan.
-Move to baking dish, top with more parmesan, and bake in400°F oven for 25 minutes.
+Move to baking dish, top with more parmesan, and bake in 400°F oven for 25 minutes.

  4. Chill until set.